cnsa/elixir-dockerfile/README.md

-# Elixir Dockerfile
+# Elixir + Iconv Dockerfile

-    $ VERSION=1.3.2 make build
+    $ VERSION=latest FOLDER=1.3 make build
-    $ VERSION=1.3.2 make push
+    $ VERSION=latest make push

+    # Build and push together
+    $ VERSION=latest FOLDER=1.4 make all

-This Dockerfile enables you to create your own [Elixir](http://www.elixir-lang.org) and [Erlang OTP](http://www.erlang.org/) docker image using the latest version of both.
+This Dockerfile enables you to use Iconv within your [Elixir](http://www.elixir-lang.org) project.
+Also added Imagemagick.

-This Dockerfile is based on the [phusion/baseimage](https://registry.hub.docker.com/u/phusion/baseimage/) docker image which is designed to overcome some issues using base Ubuntu in a Docker container.
+This Dockerfile is based on the [elixir](https://hub.docker.com/_/elixir/).

 Have fun and feel free to submit any changes!